sandyaveas/sandyaveas/README.md

 <br />

-Hi, I'm a self-taught Full Stack Software Developer and Machine-learning enthusiast.
+I'm a self-taught Full Stack Software Developer and Machine-learning enthusiast.
 I am passionate about technologies and love to learn new things.

 <br />
 <b>Tech Stack</b>